OscarAC/aws-bincity/README.md

 I provide this stack as an example for which other people can build upon.

-I'm not responsible for incurring charges or damages which might deploying or utilizing this stack.
+I'm not responsible for incurring charges or damages which might be presented from deploying or utilizing this stack.

 &nbsp;